 - Assist a driver to look much further ahead and plan their driving – essential elements for driving in all conditions but especially in adverse winter weather.

-On this session we will head out on challenging rural roads, where the driver will drive for around 30 minutes, where the tutor will mark them in 20+ areas of driving from Poor to Excellent.
-After the initial drive, there will be a debrief with the tutor who will go over their driving, the marking elements, and what they have observed.
-Based on what the tutor has observed the training will mainly be based around improving vehicle control, and defensive driving techniques vital for hazardous weather – based on their own driving style.
+In this session, we will head out on challenging rural roads, where the driver will drive for around 30 minutes, where the tutor will mark them in 20+ areas of driving from Poor to Excellent.
+After the initial drive, there will be a debrief with the tutor, who will go over their driving, the marking elements, and what they have observed.
+Based on what the tutor has observed, the training will mainly be based around improving vehicle control, and defensive driving techniques vital for hazardous weather – based on their own driving style.

-The coaching will pay specific focus on dealing with skid control, use of gears in snow, steering and braking (reactive driving) but also as equally as important being aware of safer driving in the first place (proactive driving), and how forward planning, smoother use of controls will greatly reduce the chances of an emergency situation occurring in the first place.
+The coaching will specifically focus on dealing with skid control, use of gears in snow, steering and braking (reactive driving) but also, as equally as important, being aware of safer driving in the first place (proactive driving), and how forward planning, smoother use of controls will greatly reduce the chances of an emergency situation occurring in the first place.
 This will be a great opportunity to help iron out bad habits, which could play a detrimental role in hazardous weather, such as unplanned, rushed steering or reactive jerky braking, tailgating etc…..

 A full debrief will take place, which will recap on what has been covered on the day, and some final hints and tips from the tutor.
 A driving report will be sent to you for each driver after the course.
 The initial assessment will be kept by the driver.

 The cost for our winter driving course is £250 + vat for a single 3.5hr session.
 If you want to train two drivers a day, we can train one driver in the morning for 3.5hr and one in the afternoon for 3.5hrs.
 This would cost £400 + vat (£200 a driver)